DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 simpleFoam -help
 </pre>

-It should see some basic information of OpenFOAM
+It should see some basic information about OpenFOAM

 **Build Reverse Mode AD**